Office of Financial Aid

 Certain types of students, learning experiences, and academic sessions have additional procedures in place related to financial aid.
 Email our office or give us a call at 570-389-4297 if you have additional questions not answered below.

-Financial aid for transfer students will not automatically transfer to Bloomsburg University from your previous school.
+Financial aid for transfer students will not automatically transfer from your previous school.
 Email our office or give us a call at 570-389-4297 to ensure that all financial aid forms have been received.

-This information is only for currently enrolled degree students at BU.
-If you're attending BU during the summer to transfer credits to your home school, please contact your school's financial aid office for more information.
+This information is only for currently enrolled degree students at the university.
+If you're attending the university during the summer to transfer credits to your home school, please contact your school's financial aid office for more information.
 We cannot process financial aid on your behalf.

 There is not a separate disbursement of federal/state aid for the winter semester.
 Any credits taken during the winter semester will be combined with your spring credits to determine eligibility.
 To be eligible for federal/state aid for the winter semester, you must be enrolled in the spring semester.
 Any federal/state aid awarded for the winter semester will be disbursed with the spring disbursement.
 You will need to contact the Student Billing Office (570-389-4013) to give permission to use these funds towards winter charges.